cloudwatt/applications/blueprint-coreos-owncloud/README_EN.md

 Here's how:

 * First you must activate the application:
-    * Click the `fichier` button at the top left of the screen,
+    * Click the `Folder` button at the top left of the screen,
     * Click on `+` button,
-    * Go into the menu `Desactivée`
+    * Go into the menu `Disable`
     * Then activate the application `External Storage Support`

 ![addappli](img/addappli.png)
 ![activappli](img/activappli.png)

-* Go now in the `Administration` part of your Owncloud via the menu at the top right of your screen,
+* Go now in the `Admin` part of your Owncloud via the menu at the top right of your screen,

 ![admin](img/admin.png)